 Head to Raffles (but skip the Long Bar)

-Besides the soulless skyscrapers that gave Singapore the whole sterile vibe, twinkles Raffles, a colonial style hotel that's a legend in its own right.
+Besides the soulless skyscrapers that gave Singapore the whole sterile vibe, twinkles Raffles, an historic hotel that's a legend in its own right.
 It's the birthplace of the famed Singapore Sling and back in its heyday it entertained Somerset Maugham and Ernest Hemingway (and I am partial to a beautiful hotel with a bit of writerly history.)
 Fresh, white and awash with tropical greenery, it's a a great place to stop for a drink - in the terrace or lobby bars.
 (The Long Bar attracts a long queue and the literary inspiration inside sounds suspiciously like tourist chatter.)

 - Turn up early to skip the queue or enjoy a drink in the open courtyard instead.